 It’s worshiped, feared, and respected across Asia.
 When the “king” raises up taller than a human, you understand instantly why it rules.

-17. Saw-Scaled Viper – small but deadly
+17. Saw-Scaled Viper – Small but Deadly

 A puff adder with a wide triangular head and heavily patterned scales lies coiled on dusty ground with its tongue flicking out.